Just-In-Time Analytics, Semantic Binding, and the Rise of Virtual Knowledge Graph

 -

-“How many active users do we have right now?”
-The agent counts instances of
+“How many active users right now?”
+The agent counts

 “Break that down by signup cohort.”
-Same binding, new grouping.
-The agent groups
+Same binding, grouped by

 “Is this concentrated in APAC?”
-Now the agent composes across bindings.
-It joins
+Now it composes across bindings: join

 “Did revenue move in the same period?”
-The agent pivots to
+Pivot to

-ex:Revenue, sumsex:amountover the same reporting window, still excluding refunds and chargebacks per the<#Revenue>binding.
-A thread no standing pipeline anticipated — revenue crossed with an active-user investigation — but both numbers remain reconcilable to what the board was told last quarter. -
+ex:Revenue, still excluding refunds per its binding — a thread no pipeline anticipated, yet both numbers stay reconcilable to what the board was told. -

-“What if we counted anyone with a session in the last seven days instead?”
-This is where the agent should stop and escalate — not silently run a different query.
-That is a definition change, not an exploration.
-It requires a new binding, a review, and an explicit decision.
+“What if we counted anyone with a session in the last seven days?”
+Here the agent should stop and escalate, not silently run a different query.
+That is a definition change, not exploration: it needs a new binding and a review.
 The edge is free; the core is not.

-That is the split worth internalizing: raw text-to-SQL asks the model to be both analyst and definitional authority in a single shot.
-Semantic binding separates those roles.
-The organization owns the definitions.
-The agent owns the composition.
-Just-In-Time Analytics becomes trustworthy not because the model stopped hallucinating, but because it was never asked to define the metrics in the first place.
+That is the split.
+Raw text-to-SQL asks the model to be analyst and definitional authority in a single shot.
+Semantic binding separates the roles: the organization owns the definitions, the agent owns the composition.
+Just-In-Time Analytics becomes trustworthy not because the model stopped hallucinating, but because it was never asked to define the metrics.

-For terminology and a deeper treatment of how semantic binding differs from schema and ontology — including worked examples of how the same physical tables can be bound in different ways — see Part 10: Appendix — Glossary and Part 11: Appendix — Graph-SQL Mapping.
+For how semantic binding differs from schema and ontology — with worked examples — see Part 10: Appendix — Glossary and Part 11: Appendix — Graph-SQL Mapping.

 4. Virtual Knowledge Graph

-Section 3 showed semantic binding in action — R2RML mappings that pin Revenue, ActiveUser, and Customer to SQL the organization has already agreed on.
-A word of caution before we go further: a knowledge graph is not something we force on users to accept.
-It is not an architectural choice we make because we enjoy looking at things as graphs, or because graph databases are fashionable.
-Nobody sat down and said, “let’s do knowledge graphs.”
-The knowledge graph is a logical consequence — an entailment — of doing Just-In-Time Analytics with semantic binding.
-Get those two right, and the graph is already there.
+Section 3 pinned Revenue, ActiveUser, and Customer to SQL the organization had already agreed on.
+A caution before we go further: a knowledge graph is not something we impose because graphs are fashionable.
+It is a logical consequence — an entailment — of doing Just-In-Time Analytics with semantic binding.

-The answer: semantic binding maps a logical table — the relational data where rows actually live — to a semantic term, an ontological entity like ex:Revenue, ex:ActiveUser, or ex:Customer.
-In the R2RML block above, the rr:logicalTable with its rr:sqlQuery is the logical table side.
-The rr:class ex:Revenue (or ex:ActiveUser, ex:Customer) is the ontology side.
-The binding is the bridge between them: this SQL is what we mean when we say Revenue.
+Pause on the words.
+Semantic binding maps a logical table — where the rows live — to a semantic term, an ontological entity like ex:Revenue or ex:Customer.
+In the R2RML above, rr:logicalTable is the table side and rr:class ex:Revenue the ontology side: this SQL is what we mean when we say Revenue.

-Those entities — active user, customer, revenue, churn, retention — are not just labels.
-Collectively, they are the ontology: the organization’s formal vocabulary of what exists in the business and how those things relate.
-An active user is linked to a customer.
-Revenue is reported on a date.
-Churn is defined relative to a customer lifecycle.
-These are relationships between ontology classes, and relationships, taken together, form a graph.
-You did not set out to draw a graph.
-You set out to bind meaning to data — and a graph is what falls out.
+Those entities are the ontology: the formal vocabulary of what exists in the business and how it relates.
+An active user links to a customer; revenue is reported on a date.
+Relationships between ontology classes, taken together, form a graph.
+You did not set out to draw a graph — you set out to bind meaning to data, and a graph falls out.

-Knowledge graph because the result is navigable structure: entities, properties, and relationships that an agent (or a human) can traverse, compose, and query in domain terms rather than in DDL.
-The exploration in Section 3 — cohort active users, join to customers by region, pivot to revenue in the same window — is graph traversal expressed through bound concepts, executed against relational storage at query time.
-The user never had to “adopt a graph.”
-They asked questions.
-The graph was the entailment.
+A virtual knowledge graph is the structure that emerges.
+Virtual because the data never moves — revenue still lives in analytics.recognized_revenue, users in analytics.users.
+Knowledge graph because the result is navigable structure traversable in domain terms.
+The Section 3 exploration — cohort active users, join to customers by region, pivot to revenue — is graph traversal over bound concepts, run against relational storage at query time.
+Nobody “adopted a graph”; they asked questions, and the graph was the entailment.

 From SQL tables to SPARQL to graph

-To make this concrete, take the exploration question from Section 3: “Is the active-user drop concentrated in APAC?”
-Below are the relational source tables where the data actually lives, the SPARQL a user (or agent) writes against the virtual graph, the SQL the engine reformulates against those tables, and the graph-shaped answer that comes back.
+Take the Section 3 question — “Is the active-user drop concentrated in APAC?”
+Below are the source tables, the SPARQL written against the virtual graph, the SQL the engine reformulates, and the graph-shaped answer that comes back.

 -- analytics.customers